Below is a list of commonly asked questions about KiwiBuild.

 For developments where homes are available by direct sale, you will need to get in touch with the developer or the real estate agent and discuss the requirements of sale.

 You will be able to find developer information for each KiwiBuild development on our interactive map.

 Once you have confirmed you are an eligible KiwiBuild buyer, you will be able to enter ballots for KiwiBuild homes where they have been made available.

 You can enter ballots for more than one home at a time – for example, you might choose to enter the ballots for all the two-bedroom KiwiBuild homes in a particular development.
-However, you can only win one ballot.
-If your name is selected in the ballot for a home, you’ll be given the exclusive first opportunity to buy it.
+However, you can buy only one home.

 What if I change my mind about buying a KiwiBuild home during the purchase process or after winning a ballot?

 As with any home, you are entitled to decline the opportunity to buy the KiwiBuild home up until such time as you sign an agreement with the seller regardless of the method of sale.

 Why do I have to commit to living in my KiwiBuild home?

 When you buy a KiwiBuild home, you will sign a Deed of Covenant [PDF 641KB] agreement to own and occupy the home for a set period - at least one year for studio and one-bedroom home, or three years for two-bedroom and larger homes.